AdrianLThomas/docker-images/rpi-deluge/README.md

 `docker run -d -p 55100:55100 -p 55100:55100/udp -p 8112:8112 --name deluge   -v /host/deluge/home_dir:/var/lib/deluge adrianlthomas/rpi-deluge`

-Once running, you will want to set the download folder to something such as: /var/lib/deluge/Downloads
+Navigate to your host with your browser on port 8112.
+You will want to go to the Deluge settings and set the download folder to something such as: /var/lib/deluge/Downloads